tatufrancis/tatufrancis.github.io/README.md

 Using GroundworkCSS, you can rapidly prototype and build accessible web apps that work on virtually any device.
 Key features that make GroundworkCSS stand out are:

-* nestable, fractions-based, fluid grid system
+* nestable, fractional, responsive, adaptive, fluid grid system
 * works on virtually anything: mobile, tablet, or large screen devices
 * built with modular SCSS and JS components
 * easy to customize
-* responsive text
+* highly configurable
-* unique approach to responsive tables
 * supports purely semantic implementations by utilizing Sass @extend, @mixin and
   %placeholder classes
+* built-in ARIA role support
+* responsive text and tables
+* and much more

 Getting Started using GroundworkCSS
 ====